-You’ve heard the world got a bit more dangerous for IT people.
-And bad guys are making progress.
-You know it’s time to do something, and that passwords are not enough?
-And your boss just asked you – “have you heard about this MFA thing”?
-They talk about it on the social media and in the articles in CIO Mag!
-Let’s face the MFA deployment in a few critical steps.
+You’ve heard the world got a bit more dangerous for IT people, and bad guys are making progress.
+You know it’s time to do something, and that passwords are not enough.
+And your boss has just asked you – “have you heard about this MFA thing”?
+They talk about it on social media and in the articles in CIO Mag!
+Let’s face MFA deployment in a few critical steps.

 So here’s the thing.
-As a CTO in Predica, I had undergone a similar thinking process, and I took some actions on it.
+As a CTO at Predica, I had undergone a similar thinking process, and I took some actions on it.
 We have some valuable resources and licenses.
-Our people are always traveling and working remotely so we need to protect them.
-Let’s see what our protection plan is all about;
+Our people are always traveling and working remotely, so we need to protect them.
+Here’s what our protection plan is all about;

 - We’ve deployed multi-factor authentication for our users to protect our Office 365 and other resources